eightysteele/thread-shell/README.md

 - [ ] check if `nc` is cross platform
 - [ ] make repl context properties read-only by default (so that users can't accidentally over-write)
 - [ ] handle REPL context reloads
+- [ ] it's unclear if/when `start` needs to be called: https://github.com/textileio/js-threads-client/blob/master/src/index.ts#L101

 ## API nits
 * maybe add a human readable `name` to store objects